-Our LizzieSat satellite platform has been designed to address these shortcomings by allowing for differentiated data collection when compared to industry alternatives.
+Our LizzieSat satellite platform has been designed to provide differentiated data collection when compared to industry alternatives.
 We plan to lead the next generation of earth and space data collection by:

 - Collecting on-orbit coincident data: LizzieSat is capable of hosting multiple-sensors on the same satellite to collect varying data types at the same time and with the same collection geometry.
-On-orbit coincident collection benefits users by decreasing false positives with complementary datasets that reinforce one another - Analyzing data on the satellite on-orbit: In order to maximize value and speed in data processing, we invested resources into Artificial Intelligence (AI) and Machine Learning (ML) on-board the satellite through hardware and software development.
-Our plans include integrating radiation hardened AI/ML capabilities alongside our on-orbit coincident data collection - Reducing data size: By processing data at the edge on-board LizzieSat, we reduce the file size by transmitting only the processed solution, not the entire raw dataset.
-This enables us to move data from low-earth orbit to higher orbit data relay services (such as Iridium) for a lower-cost and more continual data transmission option to our customers.
+On-orbit coincident collection benefits users by decreasing false positives with complementary datasets that reinforce one another. - Analyzing data on the satellite on-orbit: To maximize value and speed in data processing, we invested resources into Artificial Intelligence (AI) and Machine Learning (ML) on-board the satellite through hardware and software development.
+Our plans include integrating radiation hardened AI/ML capabilities alongside our on-orbit coincident data collection. - Reducing data size: By processing data at the edge on-board LizzieSat, we reduce the file size by transmitting only the processed solution, not the entire raw dataset.
+This enables us to move data from low-earth orbit to higher orbit data relay services (such as Iridium) for a lower-cost and more continual data transmission option to our customers. - Providing a system flexible enough to support new customer missions post-launch (through software and algorithm updates) which allows Sidus to generate additional revenue on LizzieSats that have already launched

 The net value of data collected from our planned LizzieSat constellation is expected to allow organizations to make better decisions with higher confidence, and increased accuracy and speed.
-We expect to enrich this processed data with customizable analytics users control for their own-use case, and in turn provide data as a subscription across industries to organizations so they are able to improve decision-making and mitigate risk.
+We expect to enrich this processed data with customizable analytics users control for their own use case, and in turn provide data as a subscription across industries to organizations so they can improve decision-making and mitigate risk.

 We support a broad range of international and domestic governments and commercial companies including the Netherlands Organization, U.S. Department of State, the U.S. Department of Defense, NASA, Collins Aerospace, Lockheed Martin, Teledyne Marine, Bechtel, OneWeb Satellites, Parsons Corporation, and L3Harris in areas that include launch vehicles, satellite hardware, and autonomous underwater vehicles.
-Planned services that benefit current and future customers include delivering space-based data that can provide critical insight for agriculture, commodities tracking, disaster assessment, illegal trafficking monitoring, energy, mining, oil and gas, fire monitoring, classification of vegetation, soil moisture, carbon mass, Maritime AIS, Aviation ADS, and weather monitoring; providing the ability for customers to demonstrate that a technology (hardware or software) performs successfully in the harsh environment of space and delivering space services.
-We plan to own and operate one of the industry's leading U.S. based low earth orbi small satellite ("smallsat") or "smallsats") constellations focused on earth observation and remote sensing.
+Planned services that benefit current and future customers include delivering space-based data that can provide critical insight for agriculture, commodities tracking, disaster assessment, illegal trafficking monitoring, energy, mining, oil and gas, fire monitoring, classification of vegetation, soil moisture, carbon mass, Maritime Automatic Identification System (AIS), Air Traffic Control Automatic Dependent Surveillance, and weather monitoring; providing the ability for customers to demonstrate that a technology (hardware or software) performs successfully in the harsh environment of space and delivering space services.
+We plan to own and operate one of the industry's leading U.S. based low earth orbit small satellite ("smallsat" or "smallsats") constellations focused on earth observation and remote sensing.
 Our operating strategy is to continue to enhance the capabilities of our satellite constellation, to increase our international and domestic partnerships and to expand our co-incident data analytics offerings in order to increase the value we deliver to our customers.
-Our two operating assets-our satellite constellation and hardware manufacturing capability-are mutually reinforcing and are a result of years of heritage and innovation.
+Our two operating assets-our satellite constellation and hardware manufacturing capability, complement each other and stem from years of experience and innovation.